Information storage and near horizon quantum correlations: Discussion

-If a trapped surface, satisfying the laws of black hole mechanics \cite{Hayward:1993mw}, forms and the NEC is fulfilled, a gravitational singularity will inevitably exist in the future of that surface.
-This is the well known singularity theorem \cite{Penrose:1964wq}.
-In the semiclassical regime, i.e. when the GSL holds, the generalized entropy can be used to define a quantum corrected version of the trapped surface.
-It turns out that a singularity in the future of such a surface still persists \cite{Wall:2010cj}.
 When the fine grained radiation entropy enters its decreasing phase, the GSL becomes invalidated and the semiclassical description breaks down.
 This is argued to be happening due to the gradual transfer of the near horizon information purifying the Hawking radiation.
 The usual arguments regarding the notion of a future singularity will therefore not be applicable.
-In fact, the described quantum gravitational effects cannot be made compatible with a semiclassical spacetime \cite{Akal:2020ujg} and thus invalidate the notion of a classical singularity within the deep interior of the black hole, namely, long before the Planckian final stage.
+In fact, the described quantum gravitational effects cannot be made compatible with a global, semiclassical spacetime \cite{Akal:2020ujg} and thus invalidate the notion of a classical singularity within the deep interior of the black hole, namely, long before the Planckian final stage.
 Indeed, it is to be expected that, in order to resolve the known tensions arising within the semiclassical description, the purification mechanism and the invalidation of the classical singularity will not act mutually independently.
-Instead, their resolutions have to be closely interconnected.
+Instead, as put forward in the present work, their resolutions will be closely interconnected.